chef-boneyard/private-chef-administration/source/administration/high_availability.rst

   $ private-chef-ctl keepalived stop

-This will cause the currrent primary to:
+This will cause the current primary to:

 #.
 Remove the Virtual IP Address.
 #.
 Stop the services.
 #.
-Unmounting the DRBD device.
+Unmount the DRBD device.
 #.
 Becoming secondary for the DRBD device.

 Meanwhile, the backup will be undergoing the same steps as listed above.